Deep-Agents/0/agents.md

 Looking at our leaderboard, this agent seems to achieve slightly better performance than Skynet955, which hopefully is an indicator of the effectiveness of our curriculum.

+#### Imitation256

+This agent was taken from [pommerman-baselines](https://github.com/tambetm/pommerman-baselines) where data was collected on the Simple agent and this agent was trained to imitate this behaviour.
+It was then trained on 5000 games.

+#### MCTS256

+This agent uses Monte Carlo tree search with neural network guidance.
+It was then trained on 5000 games.

+#### MCTS

+This agent does pure Monte Carlo tree search.

 # 300M Timestep Agent